 Basic Survey Inform nation Cancel

-Please enter a name for this surv become active at 12am on the m of the end date you choose.
-All s students who have not yet compl closes. vey and choose the start and end dates for the survey period.
+become active at 12am on the mo of the end date you choose.
+All s vey and choose the start and end dates for the survey period.
 The survey will orning of the start date you choose and will close at midnight on the evening tudents will automatically receive a notice when the survey opens, and eted the survey will receive another reminder 48 hours before the survey

 Survey Name: CATME Survey

 Start Date: Jul 💙 16 💙 2009 💙

 End Date: Jul 💌 23 💌 2009 💌

 Next>>